Millerism: Great Disappointment

 October 22, 1844, the day Jesus was expected to return, ended like any other day to the disappointment of the Millerites.
 Both Millerite leaders and followers were left generally bewildered and disillusioned.
 Responses varied: some Millerites continued to look daily for Christ’s return, others predicted different dates—among them April, July, and October 1845.
 Some theorized that the world had entered the seventh millennium, the "Great Sabbath", and that, therefore, the saved should not work.
 Others acted as children, basing their belief on Jesus’ words in Mark 10:15, "Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it."
-O. J. D. Pickands used Revelation 14:14–16 to teach that Christ was now sitting on a white cloud, and must be prayed down.
+J. D. Pickands used Revelation 14:14–16 to teach that Christ was now sitting on a white cloud, and must be prayed down.
 Some simply gave up their beliefs and attempted to rebuild their lives.
 Some members rejoined their previous denominations, while a substantial number became Shakers.
 Hundreds joined the Shakers, who believed that Christ had already appeared for the second time in the person of Mother Ann Lee.
 The "Advents'" impact was greatest on the Shaker villages at Union Village and Whitewater, Ohio, Harvard, Massachusetts, and Canterbury, New Hampshire.
 Some remained Shakers for the rest of their lives; others left after a short time.